Trump puts forward 2 more nominees for Fed board

 - Microsoft President Brad Smith addresses company’s efforts on women in work force

+Bowman, the first woman to serve as the top banking regulator in Kansas, would fill a spot on the Fed board that is reserved for a community banker or a regulator of community banks.

 Trump last year tapped Fed board member Jerome Powell to succeed Janet Yellen as Fed chairman.
-He also selected Randal Quarles to be vice chairman for bank supervision.
+He also selected Utah investment banker Randal Quarles to be Fed vice chairman for bank supervision and tapped Marvin Goodfriend, an economist at Carnegie Mellon University, for a vacant board seat.

+Goodfriend’s nomination won narrow approval on a 13-12 vote in the Senate Banking Committee in February.
+He could face difficulty in the full Senate amid strong opposition from Democrats who have expressed unhappiness with Goodfriend’s past support for moves that would limit the Fed’s independence.

+The selection of Clarida, who received his doctorate in economics from Harvard, was viewed as a way to provide support for Powell, an attorney by training, who is the first non-economist to lead the Fed in nearly four decades.